Tirzepatide Published Literature Summary

 Head-to-head comparison of tirzepatide versus semaglutide for obesity treatment without diabetes.

-Review summary ↗SUMMIT HFpEF
+Review summary ?SUMMIT HFpEF

 Obesity-related heart failure with preserved ejection fraction trial evaluating clinical outcomes and health status.

-Review summary ↗FDA OSA approval
+Review summary ?FDA OSA approval

 Regulatory milestone for moderate-to-severe obstructive sleep apnea in adults with obesity.

-FDA release ↗Dossier tracks
+FDA release ?Study summaries

-SURMOUNT-1: foundational obesity trial
+SURMOUNT-1: placebo-controlled trial

 Design: 72-week trial evaluating 2,539 adults with BMI ≥30, or ≥27 with comorbidities, without diabetes.